 - Normal Oily Skin

-The facial zones display oiliness in the T-zone region with normal to dry conditions appearing on the other parts of the face.
+The facial zones display oiliness in the T-zone region.
+Normal to dry conditions appear on the other parts of the face.
 People who have combination skin should maintain their product choice with features that provide moisture while controlling oil activity. - Oily and Acne-Prone Skin

-Acne develops because of clogged pores on those individuals who face both oily skin and acne issues.
-Additional skin care treatments might be needed for this skin type since laser hair removal can lead to increased inflammation together with irritation. - Sensitive Oily Skin
+Acne develops because of clogged pores in those individuals who face both oily skin and acne issues.
+Additional skin care treatments are needed for this skin type since laser hair removal can lead to increased inflammation. - Sensitive Oily Skin

-People with sensitive oily skin develop both inflammation and surface redness in their skin.
+People with sensitive, oily skin develop both inflammation and surface redness in their skin.
 People with this skin type show negative responses when using rough methods of skin care and cosmetic products.
-Skin care with gentle soothing products along with extra care must remain essential for both preparation of laser hair removal and its recovery phase.

 Pre- and Post-Treatment Care for Oily Skin

-Having suitable skincare routines beforehand and afterward treatment makes it essential to reach optimal results in laser hair removal procedures.
-Oily skin patients can follow the following procedures during winter and summer months according to medical recommendations.
+Having suitable skincare routines beforehand and afterwards is essential to reach optimal results in laser hair removal procedures.
+Oily skin patients can follow the following procedures during winter and summer months, according to medical recommendations.

 Before Laser Hair Removal Treatment